The curve cone of almost complex 4-manifolds: Abstract

 \section{Abstract}

 In this paper, we study the curve cone of an almost complex $4$-manifold which is tamed by a symplectic form.
 In particular, we prove the cone theorem as in Mori theory for all such manifolds using the Seiberg-Witten theory.
 For small rational surfaces and minimal ruled surfaces, we study the configuration of negative curves.
-As an application, we prove the Nakai-Moishezon type duality for all almost K\"ahler structures on $\mathbb CP^2\#k\overline{\mathbb CP^2}$ with $k\le 9$ and minimal ruled surfaces with a negative curve.
+We define abstract configuration of negative curves, which records the homological and intersection information of curves.
+Combinatorial blowdown is the main tool to study these configurations.
+As an application of our investigation of the curve cone, we prove the Nakai-Moishezon type duality for all almost K\"ahler structures on $\mathbb CP^2\#k\overline{\mathbb CP^2}$ with $k\le 9$ and minimal ruled surfaces with a negative curve.
 This is proved using a version of Gram-Schmidt orthogonalization process for the $J$-tamed symplectic inflation.